fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 When executed, `a` will return the string object `'Goodbye'`, while `b` will return the string object `'Hello'`.
 This is because variables are pointers to objects, and are not themselves, values.
 On `line 2`, the local variable `b` is referencing the string object `'Goodbye'`, not the local variable `a`.

-*What does the following code return?
+*2) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```
 a = ​4
 loop ​do